-- a All National Association team members and officials including Players, Team Management, Coaching Staff, Medical Staff, Technical Support Staff and any duly appointed representatives of the National Associations of the participating teams. - b All FIH tournament officials including the FIH Representatives, FIH staff, Technical Delegate, Technical Officers, Umpires' Managers, Medical Officers, Media Officers, Judges, Umpires and any other ad hoc officials appointed by the FIH or the organising committee. - c The host National Association's representatives and the members of the organising committee.
+- a All National Association team members and officials including Players, Team Management, Coaching Staff, Medical Staff, Technical Support Staff and any duly appointed representatives of the National Associations of the participating teams. - b All tournament officials appointed by the FIH or PAHF including the PAHF Representative, PAHF staff, Tournament Director, Assistant Tournament Directors, Technical Officers, Umpires' Managers, Medical Officers, Media Officers, Judges, Umpires, Video Referral Coordinators, members of the Jury of Appeal and any other ad hoc officials appointed by the FIH or PAHF. - c The host National Association's representatives.